MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/setup-deploy-on-premises-pu12.md

 1. Right-click the new zone, and then select **New Host**.
 2. Enter the name and IP address of the Service Fabric node.
 (For example, enter **sf** as the name and enter **10.179.108.15** as the IP address.)
 Select **Add Host**.
-3. Do not select either checkbox.
+3. Do not select either check box.
-4. Repeat for each Orchestrator Node.
+4. Repeat for each Orchestrator node.

 ### <a name="joindomain"></a> 5.
 Join VMs to the domain